DongzhuTan93/L2-weather-module/weather-module/Test-report.md

 - rainfall: `[2, 5, 7, 9, 2, 4]`

 **Steps**:
-1. Call the `maxRainfall` method of the `WeatherModule` instance with the input data.
+1. Call the `countMaximumRainfall` method of the `WeatherModule` instance with the input data.
 2. Observe the returned value.

 **Expected Result**: